wduquette/molt/README.md

 ## TODO Items

-*   Integrate the new Value type into Molt:
+*   Revise expr.rs to separate parsing from evaluation.
+*   Cleanup
     *   Look at how to best store proc details for efficient execution.
-    *   Ponder the MoltList API, and consider how to make it cleaner
+    *   Ponder the MoltList API, and consider if we can make it cleaner?
-        *   list! macro to build lists from things that implement `Into<Value>`?
+        *   Can add methods to MoltList in value.rs: `impl Vec<Value>`.
+At least, I think I can.
     *   Consider whether var names should be stored as Values.
     *   Consider whether molt::MoltFloat, molt::MoltInt, and molt::MoltList should be
         molt::Float, molt::Int, and molt::List.
-        *   Yeah, probably.
 *   Add Interp::eval_file(), and implement `source` in terms of it.
 *   Investigate performance of basic benchmarks.
 *   Issues from wduquette/molt.